These endearing creatures are everyone's favourite North Atlantic bird.Read more...

 Northwest Devon: The Cornish border to the River Torridge

 Clovelly is one of North Devon's most charming fishing villages © Juneisy Q. Hawkins, Shutterstock

 The ever-changing wood and cliff scenery from the coast path is sublime; the region’s most charming fishing villages are here.

 This ‘wild west’ of the county is perhaps my favourite part of North Devon.
-Here there are no sandy beaches (unless you count Westward Ho!’s low-tide sands) but the ever-changing wood and cliff scenery from the coast path is sublime; the region’s most charming fishing villages are here (Clovelly and Appledore), as are the splendid Hartland Abbey, some good gardens (Clovelly Court, Docton Mill) and a clutch of villages whose churches are crammed with curiosities.
+Here there are few sandy beaches but the ever-changing wood and cliff scenery from the coast path is sublime; the region’s most charming fishing villages are here (Clovelly and Appledore), as are the splendid Hartland Abbey, some good gardens (Clovelly Court, Docton Mill) and a clutch of villages whose churches are crammed with carved bench ends and other curiosities.
 And talking of curiosities, there is even a Gnome Reserve.

 Charles Kingsley and Sir Richard Grenville share the honour of being the region’s favourite son.
 Kingsley’s name is everywhere, though few 21st-century readers appreciate his flowery, moralistic prose (he wrote The Water Babies and Westward Ho!), while Grenville, who met his death when his ship, The Revenge, tackled a vastly superior Spanish fleet, is mainly celebrated in his home town of Bideford.